- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Ultimately, the only way to definitively answer the above question is with another: how much are you willing to pay for a novelty, rare, slightly freakish coffee that will give you life-long bragging rights among your coffee-drinking cohorts?

 If your answer to that question happens to be “a pretty penny”, then you could do worse than to cast an eye over Kopi Luwak Direct’s Kopi Luwak Coffee.

-Gladly, Kopi Luwak Direct use only free-range civets to process their beans and also work hand-in-hand with the native B’laan tribe, buying their beans directly from the coffee farmers to ensure ethical production practices and direct their business to a source.
+Gladly, Kopi Luwak Direct uses only free-range civets to process their beans and also works hand-in-hand with the native B’laan tribe, buying their beans directly from the coffee farmers to ensure ethical production practices and direct their business to a source.

 With regard to taste, Kopi Luwak Direct’s coffee is a very smooth, low-acidity, full-bodied roast that carries subtle nutty and caramel notes and lacks any semblance of bitterness, thus negating the need for sugar or sweeteners to take away the beans’ “bite”.